-CCUPATIONAL GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS DISEASES (a) Prescribed diseases List of 47 occupational diseases and norious agents (see 7th decree of 20 June 1968); Any disease proved to have occupational origin may be compensated, in special cases, as an occupational disease List of occupational disea- ses (Royal decree of 28 March 1969 and 28 May 1969) 48 tables of occupational diseases, noxious agents or groups (Tables annexed to decree of 31 December 1946, amended 1 , 2 November 1952).
-Also special diseases and noxious agents See Table IX-1 above (b) Conditions: enterprises, work Given in the list of occu- pational diseases; restric- tions imposed for some diseases None Given in tables: restricted in the case of a few disea- ses Strictly limited to the work given in the list Given in the list, mostly in general terms periods of exposure to risks None: circumstances taken into consideration None No fixed period except for silicosis, asbestosis and siderosis: 5 years (in principle); 3 diseases engendered by streptomycin: 1 month; deafness: 2 years (reduced to 30 days in some cases) No prescribed periods periods of liability (period between discontinuance of exposure to risks and appearance of disease) None: circumstances taken into consideration No statutory periods Absolute periods given in the tables (between 3 days and 20 years) 3 Absolute periods given in the list (between 2 months and 10 years) 4 No statutory periods time-limit for declaration (after appearance of firs symptoms) 2 years (time-limit for retroactive payments) t May be fixed by decree 2 years (time-limit) 3 years (time-limit) -
+GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS 2.
+OCCUPATIONAL DISEASES - (a) Prescribed diseases List of 47 occupational diseases and noxious agents (see 7th decree of 20 June 1968); List of occupational diseases (Royal decree of 28 March 1969) and 28 May 1969) 48 tables of occupational diseases, noxious agents or groups (Tables annexed to decree of 31 December List of 40 occupational diseases (see law of 15 November 1952).
+Table of 35 occupational diseases and noxious agents (see Grand- ducal decree of 26 March 1965) Any diseases proved to have oc- and 26 May 1909) 1946, amended) (1)(2) asbestosis of 12 April 1943 Any diseases proved to have real Education Control of the Contro cupational origin may be com- pensated, in special cases, as an occupational origin may be accepted for compensation by 9.40 e de la companya de occupational disease ĺ the governing body of the Ac- cident Insurance Association (b) Conditions: · enterprises, work Given in the list of occupational diseases; restrictions imposed for some diseases None Given in tables: restricted in the case of a few diseases Strictly limited to the work given in the list Given in the list, mostly, in general terms er vertigen er gegen er til skrige gri periods of exposure to risks None: circumstances taken into consideration None No fixed period except for silicosis, asbestosis and siderosis: 5 years (in principle); (3) diseases engendered by streptomycin: 1 month; dealness: 2 years (re- consideration No prescribed periods • duced to 30 days in some cases) periods of liability (period between dis- continuance of expo- sure to risks and ap- None: circumstances taken into consideration Absolute periods given in the tables (between 3 days and 20 years) (3) Absolute periods given in the list (between 2 months and 10 years) (4) No statutory periods pearance of disease) And the second of the second o time-limit for declar- ation (after appearance , , 2 years (time-limit) 3 years (time-limit) - to a section of the s of first symptoms) (数) • 11 en militari e e e e e sere me La melativo de e glede la cola La cola e e e e e e e e e e e and the state of t

-1Every doctor must give notice of a disease which is not included in the tables but which he considers as having an occupational origin: this is for preventive purposes and to expand the tables.

-2Employers using processes liable to cause occupational diseases must give notice thereof.

-3The conditions concerning the liability and exposure periods may be waived as regards silicosis and asbestosis subject to the opinion of a panel of 3 doctors.

-4No periods fixed for silicosis and asbestosis.
+Every doctor must give notice of a disease which is not included in the tables but which he considers as having an occupational origin: this is for preventive purposes and to expand the tables.
+Employers using processes liable to cause occupational diseases must give notice thereof.
+The conditions concerning the liability and exposure periods may be waived as regards silicosis and asbestosis subject to the opinion of a panel of 3 doctors.
+No periods fixed for silicosis and asbestosis.